jimmynicol/image-resizer/README.md

 It is worth noting that Twitter requires a full set of credentials as you need to poll their API in order to return profile pics.

-A shorter expiry on images from social sources can also be set via `SOCIAL_IMAGE_EXPIRY` env var so they expiry at a faster rate than other images.
+A shorter expiry on images from social sources can also be set via `IMAGE_EXPIRY_SHORT` env var so they expiry at a faster rate than other images.

 It is also trivial to write new source streams via the plugins directory.
 Examples are in `src/streams/sources/`.